jonZlotnik/jonZlotnik.github.io/content/photography/bees-on-ile-bizard.md

 ![img](/photography/bees-on-ile-bizard/other_bee_drinking_nectar.jpg)

-The goals became to get (1) a bee drinking with its tongue out, (2) a pollen buldge, and (3) a bumble bee.
+The goals were to get (1) a bee drinking with its tongue out, (2) a pollen bulge, and (3) a bumblebee.

 ![img](/photography/bees-on-ile-bizard/bee_with_pollen.jpg)

-It took a little while, but we were successful.
+It took a little while, but we were successful!

 ![img](/photography/bees-on-ile-bizard/bumble_bee_drinking_nectar.jpg)